Some cheaper options have gained more recognition among home studio owners than others.

 KRK Rokit 5

-The KRK Rokit 5 features three input port options for better versatility.
-This makes it a universal solution that can be installed in your studio.
+The KRK Rokit 5 features three input port options for better versatility, making it a universal solution that can be installed in your studio.

-It can be hard to find a great budget friendly monitor speaker for your home studio.
-Some of the cheaper options are not able to provide you with an appropriate quality sound.
-And lack the bass that you need while editing audio clips.
-We compared the JBL LSR305 vs. KRK Rokit 5 in this post.
-While both of these are great monitors for a small studio environment.
-In our opinion the JBL LSR305 does offer better value for your money.
+I have compared the JBL LSR305 vs. KRK Rokit 5 in this post — and while both of these are great monitors for a small studio environment, in my opinion, the JBL LSR305 does offer better value for your money.

-Do take note that you should not expect too much from a budget friendly set of small speakers.
+Do take note that you should not expect too much from a budget-friendly set of small speakers.
 They have their limitations, even when you do manage to get the best option for your studio.
-You should also consider other elements. such as the size of your studio and the equipment that will be used with the monitors.
-These can also affect the performance of the studio monitors you decide to buy.